I Failed USMLE Step 1: How to Get Back Up and Excel

 Your Immediate Next Steps

-Your fourth and subsequent attempts must be at least 12 months after your first attempt.
-Also, they must be at least six months after your most recent attempt.
+Your fourth attempt and any beyond that must be at least 12 months after your first attempt.
+Also, they must be at least six months after your third attempt.
 This means that after your first failed attempt, you may retake the exam twice within one year.

 If you don’t pass on your third attempt, you will have to wait six months to retake the exam.
 Your fourth attempt must be more than a year after you first took USMLE Step 1.
 It’s important to keep these technicalities in mind as you plan your test prep.